an Education Program

 Ganoderma lucidum, an oriental fungus, has a long history of use for promoting health and longevity in China, Japan, and other Asian countries.
-It is a large, dark mushroom with a glossy exterior and a woody texture.
-The Latin word lucidus means “shiny” or “brilliant” and refers to the varnished appearance of the surface of the mushroom.
-In China, G. lucidum is called lingzhi, whereas in Japan the name for the Ganodermataceae family is reishi or mannentake.
+It is a large, dark mushroom with a glossy exterior and woody texture.
+The Latin word lucidus means “shiny” or “brilliant,” and refers to the varnished appearance of the surface of the mushroom.
+In China, G. lucidum is called lingzhi, whereas, in Japan, the name for the Ganodermataceae family is reishi or mannentake.

 CULTIVATION, GLOBAL USE, AND MANUFACTURE OF PRODUCTS